Signs – Lehigh Acres

 Below are some basic sign design guidelines, like how to choose the right colors, fonts and text size for your application.

 Sign Elements Visibility -The sign should be the right size for the intended purpose, and audience.
 Styling is also an important element in visibility.

 Stand-out or “Pop” -The sign should be designed so that it stands out from it’s environment.
 The color, size, fonts etc. all play an important part in this.

 Legibility -The sign should be very readable.
 The intended audience should not have to squint to read the sign.
 Also text and graphics should be chosen so that the reader can understand it easily.
 For instance, lots of small text on a sign designed to be read by those driving by, is not a good idea, as the drivers will not have time to read it.

 Colors -The right color for your signage is important for overall impact.
 Some colors have a higher visibility than others due to contrast, etc. Always try to have the greatest contrast in your sign, so that the intended audience will be able to read the sign easily.

-As you can see in the above graphic, some colors contrast better with others.
+As you can see in the image to the right, some colors contrast better with others.
 For example, white and black or yellow and black are very good sign colors, so are red and blue on white.